-1. PayID is an identifier you can register to receive payments, by linking a bank account to a memorable piece of information, such as your phone number, email address, ABN, or ACN.
+1. PayID is an identifier which can be used to receive payments or create PayTo agreements.
+PayIDs are created by linking a bank account to a memorable piece of information, such as your phone number, email address, ABN, or ACN.
 PayID is also the name of the service that enables direct payment through this identifier so you can send payments to a PayID without the need to remember BSB and account numbers.

 2. If you have previously registered a phone number or other identifier with us to receive social payments such as payments to a mobile phone and you are registering the same identifier as a PayID, we will prioritise directing payments to the PayID linked account unless the PayID service is down, in which case we will direct the payment to the account you selected for social payments.

-3. The Code of Banking Practice or, from 1 July 2019, the Banking Code of Practice, applies where relevant to your PayID if you are a small business as defined in the Code of Banking Practice or the Banking Code of Practice (as the case may be) or an individual.
+3. The Banking Code of Practice, applies to your PayID if you are a small business as defined in the Code or an individual.

 4. Participating in the PayID service and registering a PayID is optional.
 By accepting these terms you agree to registration with the PayID service hosted by NPP Australia Limited and our storing and sharing information about you or the account (such as the selected PayID, PayID Name, linked account and account holder details) with the PayID service for other parties to access when facilitating payments or registering PayIDs, including:

 b) BPay Pty Limited;